gilsonbraggion/IosNodeAuth/README.md

-# IosNodeAuth
+# NodeJwtAuth
-Project to use an Ios view app and authenticating in a Node Application
+Project to generate users and authenticate on a note app.